alpheios-project/arethusa/docs/content/plugin_guide.md

 We inject the `navigator` into our service so that we are able to communicate with it.
 Our hardcoded reference `'1'` we replace with looking at the current chunkId through `navigator.status.currentId`.
-The `navigator` will update this `status` object everytime `navigator.updateId()` is called - something we just manually to fire up the `navigator`, but is usually done automatically - e.g. by a call of `navigator.nextSentence()`.
+The `navigator` will update this `status` object every time `navigator.updateId()` is called - something we just manually do to fire up the `navigator`, but which is usually done automatically - e.g. by a call of `navigator.nextSentence()`.

 Unfortunately this didn't fix our spec immediately.
 There is still one